 Cons:

 The only real drawback of these cans is that they are wired.
 Namely, Sennheiser offers a wide array of wireless headphones that can top HD-25’s performance simply because they offer a bit more convenience.
-Aside from that, this little bundle holds a staggering value for the cash.

 In essence, all HD 25 versions sport a similar set of features; it’s the small details that set them apart.
 Obviously enough, the Sennheiser 25 should be considered as the ‘core’ model, with all the other versions deriving from it.